 Rafters – Rafters are typically sloping wooden beams inside your attic that support your roof at a slope.
 If you have these instead of trusses your loft will be slightly easier to convert.

 Sound insulation – Sound insulation is a type of insulation used to dampen the noise in your home.
 This type of insulation is usually built beneath the flooring of your new loft space, to prevent people beneath having to listen to noisy footsteps and other sounds coming from above.

 RSJ – An acronym for Rolled Steel Joist.
 These are commonly used in loft conversion projects to strengthen and support newly installed floors.
 Visually these look like long metal beams whose cross-section resembles the letter I.

 Thermal insulation – This is another type of insulation designed to prevent heat from your home escaping.
 This will make it more energy-efficient to keep your home at a comfortable temperature and can save you money on heating bills in the long run.

 Truss – The trusses of a roof are a type of framework typically made from timber found in some lofts.
 If you have trusses in your loft, the conversion process may take slightly longer.

 Stages of a conversion

 As an intricate and meticulously planned home improvement project, a completed loft conversion isn’t suddenly going to appear on your property overnight.
-Instead there are several key phases of a conversation that are easy to identify.
-Be warned, some so called ‘loft specialists’ may only offer a loft conversation up to a certain point and then demand additional payment to actually finish the project.
+Instead, there are several key phases of a conversation that are easy to identify.
+Be warned, some so-called ‘loft specialists’ may only offer a loft conversation up to a certain point and then demand an additional payment to actually finish the project.
 Make sure you’re not caught out!

 Builder’s finish – Fitting light fittings, skirting boards, plug sockets and plastering the walls without doing any decorating tiling or carpeting.
 Many building firms advertise completing a loft conversion with a ‘builder’s finish – you should clarify exactly what they mean by that.